softchoice-corp/DevOpsBootcamp/docs/lab_2.md

 Let's scale out the solution from 2 virtual machines to 4.

+> Note: Azure implements a vCPU quota per subscription, the default is 10 vCPUs.
+This portion of the lab will increase our vCPU usage to 8 (4 vm's x 2 vCPU's).
+If you have other virtual machines deployed in your subscription counting against this quota you may need to remove other virtual machines, or request a quota increase. [https://docs.microsoft.com/en-us/azure/azure-portal/supportability/resource-manager-core-quotas-request](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/resource-manager-core-quotas-request)

 1. Navigate to **Code** and browse to the `lab_2/iaas.deploy.json` file.

 2. Click the pencil icon to edit the file.
 The first parameter; `webServerNames` is an array containing multiple server names.
 The ARM template contains logic that will loop through this array and create a virtual machine, nic, and disk for each server name specified.
 Add `vm-wdgt-dev-3` and `vm-wdgt-dev-4` to the list of server names.